gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 >For the left-handed: "You could press this ENTER key on the right side to preceed instead of space bar."

 >"Remember, accuracy is more important than speed.
 Please take your time."

->"This task takes about 1 min to complete.
-But to make sure that we get reliable results, there are 4 sections.
-You could take a short break between the sections."

 >"Do you have any questions right now?
 Okay.
 I will leave you in the room.
 Follow the instructions on the screen.
 Call me when you finish this part."